 Stop by The Junction to grab a quick bite or beverage on the go.
 Grab a salad, build your own sandwich or flatbread, or opt for a sweet or savory small bite.
 Pack your meal to go, then enjoy it in the great outdoors.

 Whether you spread out a blanket or head for a picnic shelter, you'll have your pick of perfect picnicking spots at one of the many College Station parks.

 Royal Oaks Alpacas

 Set your sights on a special alpaca kiss at Royal Oaks Alpacas.
 This off-the-beaten-path farm offers unique activities that are well worth an afternoon.
 45 Huacaya alpacas and 3 llamas call Royal Oaks home.
-Tour the farm.
-Feel their luscious coats.
-And even pucker up.
+Tour the farm, pet their luscious coats and even pucker up.

 Royal Oaks also has a farm store stocked with items made from alpaca fibers.
 Yarn and other goods are available here, as are simple fiber art projects for those interested in trying their hand at creating.
 Be sure to call ahead to schedule your tour.

 Bee Creek Park